Picovoice/porcupine/binding/react-native/README.md

 cd ios && pod install && cd ..
 ```

-**NOTE**: Due to a limitation in React Native CLI autolinking, these two native modules cannot be included as transitive depedencies.
+**NOTE**: Due to a limitation in React Native CLI auto-linking, these two native modules cannot be included as transitive dependencies.
 If you are creating a module that depends on porcupine-react-native and/or react-native-voice-processor, you will have to list these as peer dependencies and require developers to install them alongside.

 ## AccessKey